[Talk] Disinformation in Time of Crisis: How Should Governments and Civil Society React?

 Climate change

 WIPO’s Global Challenges programme brings together various stakeholders to explore issues related to green technologies and the environment.
-For instance, it hosts WIPO GREEN, a multistakeholder platform aimed to promote innovation and diffusion of green technologies, and it provides analysis of relevant IP issues to facilitate international policy dialogue.
-The WIPO GREEN platform includes a digital database of more than 120,000 green technologies in sectors such as energy, water and transportation.
+It hosts WIPO GREEN, a multistakeholder platform aimed to promote innovation and diffusion of green technologies, and it provides analysis of relevant IP issues to facilitate international policy dialogue.
+The WIPO GREEN platform includes a digital database of green technologies in sectors such as energy, water and transportation.
 In 2022, WIPO launched the Green Technology Book, a major digital publication to showcase concrete solutions related to climate change adaptation.
 The report will be fully integrated with the WIPO GREEN database, allowing for continuous additions by technology providers.

 Digital tools

-Some examples of the digital tools WIPO uses in relation to its services:
+Here are some examples of the digital tools WIPO uses in relation to its services:

 • WIPO Online Case Administration Tools, including WIPO eADR (allowing parties in a dispute, mediators, arbitrators, and experts in a WIPO case to securely submit communications electronically into an online docket) and online facilities for meetings and hearings as part of WIPO cases.